 The Delta Upsilon Emerging Leaders Experience (DUEL) is a highly interactive program that encourages newly initiated members to go deeper and broader in their definition of who they are and where they can have an impact.
 Participants develop a better understanding of their personal leadership by analyzing their talents through the StrengthsQuest Inventory.
-In addition, this experience provides an opportunity to visit Williams College and connect with the history and founding of Delta Upsilon.
-A visit to the Fraternity's founding location provides an opportunity for the most intensive Ritual education offered in DU educational programs.
+In addition, this experience often provides an opportunity to visit Williams College and connect with the history and founding of Delta Upsilon.
 Through developing confidence in their talents and clarifying their personal values, participants take ownership for creating their ideal Delta Upsilon experience.